jefferywmoore/CISSP-Study-Resources/CISSP-Domain-7-Objectives.md

   - TCB is a term that is usually associated with security kernels and the reference monitor
   - a trusted base enforces the security policy
   - a security perimeter is the imaginary boundary that separates the TCB from the rest of the system; TCB components communicate with non-TCB components using trusted paths
-  - the reference monitor is the logical part of the TCB that confirms whether a subject has the right to use a resource prior to granting access
+  - **Reference Monitor Concept (RMC)**: the logical part of the TCB that confirms whether a subject has the right to use a resource prior to granting access; based on three principles: Complete Mediation (all access must be validated by the Reference Monitor), Verifiability (the correct operation of the Reference monitor can be analyzed and verified), and Isolation (the Reference Monitor must be protected from unauthorized modification or tampering)
   - the security kernel is the collection of the TCB components that implement the functionality of the reference monitor
 - **Tuple**: tuple usually refers to a collection of values that represent specific attributes of a network connection or packet; these values are used to uniquely identify and manage network flows, as part of a state table or rule set in a firewall; as an example, a 5-tuple is as a bundle of five values that identify a specific connection or network session, which might include the sourced IP address, source port numbers, destination IP address, destination port number, and the specific protocol in use (e.g. TCP UDP)
 - **Vendor Management System (VMS)**: software that assists with the management and procurement of staffing services, hardware, software, and other products and services